db0/Android-Netrunner-OCTGN/README.md

 Changelog
 ---------

+### v1.1.15

+* Now Damage inflicting effects will put out a notification just before they're about to do it.
+This should give a heads-up to the victim, in case their opponent does not inform them.

 ### v1.1.14

 * Tinkering now should put all types on the ICE and then clear them at the end of the turn.